 - Find the created custom resource group and click Server Management in the Actions column.
 In the Management Server dialog box, click Add server.

 - In the Add scheduling resources dialog box, set the parameters as required and click Confirm.

 Parameter Description Network type The type of the network.
 Valid values: Classic Network and VPC.
 You can select the appropriate network type based on the actual network environment.
 Server Name or ECS UUID

 - The Server Name parameter is displayed only after you select Classic Network for the Network type parameter.
 Enter the hostname of an Elastic Compute Service (ECS) instance.

-- The ECS UUID parameter is displayed only after you select Classic Network for the
+- The ECS UUID parameter is displayed only after you select VPC for the Network type

 dmidecode | grep UUIDcommand to query the UUID.